Rest for the Weary

 D. His yoke is easy; his burden is light.

-Why?
+Why will you find rest for your soul?
 Look at what Jesus says in verse 30: “For my yoke is easy and my burden is light.”
 (Matthew 11:30) The people Jesus was talking to were burdened under the law.
 Their religious leaders practically buried them under a pile of laws, commands and traditions.
-Jesus described them this way.
+Jesus described them this way in Matthew 23.
 He said, “They tie up heavy loads and put them on men’s shoulders, but they themselves are not willing to lift a finger to move them.”
 (Matthew 23:4)

-The law was a heavy burden for people in Jesus’ day, and it is a heavy burden for us today.
+The law was a heavy burden for people in Jesus’ day, and it is a heavy burden for us today also.
 The law is always a heavy burden, because we can’t keep it.
 The law says, “Do not lie,” and we lie.
 The law says, “Do not steal,” and we steal.
 The law says, “You shall have no other gods before me,” and we put all sorts of things before God in our lives.
-And so we feel the weight and burden and judgment of the law in our lives.
+And so, we feel the weight and the burden and the judgment of God’s law in our lives.

 Come to Jesus and learn from God.